KirbyLV/D3TrackReporter/README.md

 Uncomment lines 138 - 141.
 Comment lines 142 - 145
 ```
+Remember to Start the logger, using the "StartLogging" button.
 Click the button at the bottom "Export Log to CSV" to download a CSV file of the shown data table.

 ## Requirements